learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+## General Feedback
+- Your code is neaaarly perfect (see note in patient.rb initialize)
+- Since it seems like you have a great handle on the concepts so far, start to go beyond what is required.
+Think of your own methods and behaviors you'd want to see.
+Move the testing code to a console.rb file and use run.rb to build a CLI to use your classes!
+- Good job so far :)